tomiock/aran_tomi_projects/delivery4/markdown.md

 3. How many recursive calls are made to find the solution?
 How many iterations of the loop in the iterative version?
 Which solution seems more efficient to you?
 Why?

 There are 6 calls until we reach to the base case.
-In the iterative version there are also 6 iterations of the loop.
-Iterative is better in terms of velocity and memory.
+In the iterative version there are also 6 iterations of the loop. generally iterative is better in terms of velocity and memory, that is because we don't need to make a copy of the variables everytime, wich will make our stack to be full of memory.

 # Part B: Hashing